robcarmo/devops-challenge-senior-rob/README.md

 Are you an overachiever?
 Demonstrate your mastery of cloud-native IaC tooling by doing any of these:

-- Additional terraform code to actually deploy the 'simpletimeservice' container image to the EKS cluster.
+- Additional Terraform code to actually deploy the 'simpletimeservice' container image to the EKS cluster.
 - Additional Terraform code to use the Helm provider and any public helm chart to install any standard devops tooling (such as Prometheus).